carstenwindler/green-it/README.md

 - [WattTime](https://www.watttime.org/) - WattTime is a nonprofit that offers technology solutions that make it easy for anyone to achieve emissions reductions without compromising cost, comfort, and function.
 - [Climatiq](https://www.climatiq.io) - Emission factors database & API
 - [Carbon Intensity API (UK)](https://www.carbonintensity.org.uk/) - Carbon Intensity Forecast for the UK
+- [Energy-Charts API](https://api.energy-charts.info/) - API of [energy-charts.info](https://energy-charts.info/) that e.g. provides actual and forecast data about the share of regeneratives in the electricity mix - for free!

 ## Tools
 - [Website Carbon Calculator](https://www.websitecarbon.com) - The original Website Carbon calculator